Ballarat bus driver Lionel Calf, who caused the deaths of two woman after a bus crash near Avoca in 2017, has avoided immediate imprisonment.

 The prosecution argued Calf had enough time to steer the bus back onto the road after it hit the gravel and avoid the fatal crash, while the defence said Calf could not have rectified the coach once it hit the gravel.

-Judge Wendy Wilmoth said although there were differences in opinion as to what might have been possible to avoid the crash, there was no dispute it was caused by Calf's "momentarily inattention".
+Judge Wendy Wilmoth said although there were differences in opinion, there was no dispute the tragic crash was caused by Calf's "momentarily inattention".

-Calf will be required to complete 150 hours of unpaid community work as part of the community corrections order.
+Calf will be required to complete 150 hours of unpaid community work and his driver's licence was cancelled for 18 months.

 Have you signed up to the Bendigo Advertiser's daily newsletter and breaking news emails?
 You can register below and make sure you are up to date with everything that's happening in central Victoria.